 Nominees can be from any discipline or nationality but must have spent the greater part of their career involved in U.S.-based Brazilian studies activities.
 Nominees need not be members of BRASA.

 Nominations will be reviewed by a BRASA award committee and voted on by the BRASA Executive Committee.
-The recipient will be announced before BRASA XV in 2020.
+The recipient will be announced before BRASA XVII in 2024.
 The recipient will also be invited to address the Congress.
 The BRASA vice president will present the recipient with a plaque of appreciation.